irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 should consider accessibility and access-related concerns when organising research group meetings, open meetings, conferences, workshops, and other events to ensure such events are broadly accessible to all who wish to participate.

+English is the de facto language in which the IRTF works, but is not the native language of many IRTF participants.
+All participants, particularly those with English as a first language, should attempt to accommodate the needs of others by communicating clearly.
+Reading, writing, and conversing in a language where one is not a native speaker may be difficult, and IRTF participants should treat those doing so with grace and understanding.

+Participants should aim to speak slowly and clearly in presentations and discussions, and should strive to make presentations and other materials accessible to those with impaired vision or disabilities.

 Participants should work to enable remote participation in IRTF events to support those who cannot attend in person, and should aim to make materials